When many people begin to be interested in investing, the assumption is you need a lot of money to get started.

 - Keep your investment portfolio simple, no need to overcomplicate it

-While investing has risks, not investing or starting puts you at more of a risk when your future retirement is here.
+While investing has risks, not investing or starting puts you at more risk when your future retirement is here.

-Don’t worry about having a lot of money to get started, as you can see from above it’s possible to develop good financial habits and start investing with little money.
+Don’t worry about having a lot of money to get started; as you can see from above, it’s possible to develop good financial habits and start investing with a small amount of money.